Customize Unreal Engine Scenes Using Simulink and Unreal Editor

 In the Simulation 3D Scene Configuration block, you set the scene source to 'Unreal Editor'.
 In Unreal Editor, select 'Play' to view the scene.

-This message confirms that Simulink has instantiated aircraft and other assets in the Unreal Engine 3D environment.
+This message confirms that Simulink has instantiated vehicles and other objects in the Unreal Engine 3D environment.

-To control the view of the scene during simulation, in the Simulation 3D Scene Configuration block, select the aircraft name from the Scene view parameter.
-To change the scene view as the simulation runs, first left-click inside the editor view window, then use the numeric keypad in the editor.
-The table shows the position of the camera displaying the scene, relative to the aircraft selected in the Scene view parameter.
+To control the view of the scene during simulation, in the Simulation 3D Scene Configuration block, select the vehicle name from the Scene view parameter.
+To change the scene view as the simulation runs, use the numeric keypad in the editor.
+The table shows the position of the camera displaying the scene, relative to the vehicle selected in the Scene view parameter.

 To restart a simulation, click Run in the Simulink model, wait until the Diagnostic Viewer displays the confirmation message, and then click Play in the editor.
 If you click Play before starting the simulation in your model, the connection between Simulink and the Unreal Editor is not established, and the editor displays an empty scene.